 The statute and regulations require that a TMDL be established with consideration of seasonal variations.
-The method chosen for including seasonal variations in the TMDL must be described (CWA § 303(d)(1)(C), 40 C.F.R. § 130.7(c)(1)).
+The method chosen for including seasonal variations in the TMDL must be described (CWA \S 303(d)(1)(C), 40 C.F.R. \S 130.7(c)(1)).

 According to the New Hampshire DES, the TMDLs in this report were developed to be protective during all seasons.
-Since data from the critical time-period (spring) was combined with summer and fall data to obtain critical loading estimates, New Hampshire DES has added additional margin of safety (2.5%) which they believe is adequate to ensure that water quality standards will be met during all seasons, including springtime.
+Since data from the critical time-period (spring) was combined with summer and fall data to obtain critical loading estimates, New Hampshire DES has added additional margin of safety (10%) to ensure that water quality standards are met during all seasons.